 John Rae is undoubtedly one of Orkney’s greatest unsung heroes.

-Although his memorial is prominent in St Magnus Cathedral, the truth is that, these days, few Orcadians know of the man or his deeds.
+Although his memorial is prominent in St Magnus Cathedral, the truth is that, until recently, few Orcadians knew of the man, or his deeds.

-John Rae was born at the Hall o’ Clestrain in Orphir on September 30, 1813.
+John Rae was born at the Hall of Clestrain in Orphir on September 30, 1813.
 He was the fourth son of John Rae senior.

 Rae Senior was the factor of Sir William Honeyman's Orkney estate, so while most Orcadian families faced a harsh life of near-poverty, the Rae family lived in comfort in affluent surroundings.

 But forsaking the pleasures of hearth and home, the young John Rae thrived on the outdoor life.
 Making the most of the rural location, Rae spent most of his boyhood sailing, climbing, trekking, hunting and fishing – activities that served him well for his future exploits.

 Then, in 1819, John Rae Senior was made the Orkney agent of the Hudson's Bay Company.

 As a boy, Rae would accompany his father on the short sea crossing between Clestrain and Stromness, where the HBC had their offices.
 Here, the young Rae would watch the company's many supply ships visit the town – their final port of call before crossing the Atlantic.

 A 'wild sort of life'